Uveitis is inflammation of the middle layer of the eye, called the uvea or uveal tract

 What is uveitis?

-At Moorfields, we have a dedicated uveitis service, where patients with acute and chronic disease are seen, and particular expertise is available in the management of complex cases.
+At Moorfields Eye Hospital, we have a dedicated uveitis service, where patients with acute and chronic diseases are seen.
+In addition, expertise is available in the management of complex cases.

 How uveitis affects vision and what causes it

 Symptoms of uveitis include:

 • eye pain – usually a dull ache in or around your eye, which may be worse when focusing the vision.

 • eye redness.